cmacdow/fpCNMF/README.md

 If you use this package in published work, please cite our work and the amazing work of those that developed the original algorithms (detailed below).

 Our work: CJ MacDowell, TJ Buschman.
 Low-Dimensional Spatio-Temporal Dynamics Underlie Cortex Wide Neural Activity.
-Biorxiv 2020 https://doi.org/10.1101/2020.01.05.895177
+Current Biology 2020 https://doi.org/10.1016/j.cub.2020.04.090

 Previously published algorithms: